NEW ZEALAND COFFEE CULTURE – ACME COFFEE

 In the 1940s, the first European immigrants arrived and American servicemen were stationed in New Zealand and brought their coffee culture.
 Coffee is produced from the infusion of roasted, ground coffee beans in hot water.

-Fifty years later, cafés serving espresso opened throughout the country and New Zealand’s per capita consumption rank among top 20 in the world, at 0.94 cup per day.
+Fifty years later, cafés serving espresso opened throughout the country and New Zealand’s per capita consumption ranked among the top 20 in the world, at 0.94 cup per day.

 WHAT ABOUT WELLINGTON?